A Sensitivity Analysis Methodology for Rule-Based Stochastic Chemical Systems: Application Examples

-The results of the experiment are illustrated in Figure~\ref{fig:product-combined_formose}.
-We can observe that the system is most sensitive to changes along the aldol-addition$\rightarrow$ axis around the area where this parameter is zero.
+\paragraph{Local Analysis Across Parameter Space.} The results of the experiment are illustrated in Figure~\ref{fig:product-combined_formose}.
+We can observe that the system is most sensitive to changes along the aldol-addition$\rightarrow$ dimension around the area where this parameter is zero.
 This indicates that going from no activity to a little bit increases dramatically the diversity of species in the chemical space (seen by the abrupt change from purple to yellow points).
-The relatively high sensitivity of the observable to changes along this axis in this specific region of the space creates the visual effect that changes in other axes, or in other regions, do not have an impact on the system.
+The relatively high sensitivity of the observable to changes along this dimension in this specific region of the space creates the visual effect that changes in other dimensions, or in other regions, do not have an impact on the system.
 This is partly because, for legibility reasons, we scale vectors such that the largest vector in the plot has a length equal to the distance between neighboring nominal points.
-We can, however, appreciate a slight sensitivity with respect to changes along the keto-enol axis in the area where this parameter is zero.
+In panels (\subref{fig:fig1_formose}) and (\subref{fig:product_formose}), the points and arrows are colored according to the value of the observable (number of different molecular species created throughout the simulation), while in panel (\subref{fig:fig2_formose}), points are colored according to the magnitude of the full, non-projected gradient vector, highlighting regions of higher and lower sensitivity; no arrows are shown in this panel.
+Arrows in (\subref{fig:fig1_formose}) and (\subref{fig:product_formose}) indicate both the direction and relative magnitude of the local sensitivity, with points showing very small or zero gradient magnitude appearing without visible arrows.
+We can also observe a slight sensitivity with respect to changes along the keto-enol dimension in the area where this parameter is zero.

-To investigate further the remaining areas, we remove points with zeroes in their coordinates (and rescale the remaining vectors), by which we obtain Figure~\ref{fig:product-combined_formose_nonzero}.
-Here, the sensitivity of the system (length of vectors) displays a different pattern: the system seems sensitive to changes in reaction rate constants for both the aldol-addition$\leftarrow$ and keto-enol rules, but especially for the keto-enol rules, in the region of space where this parameter takes values closer to zero.
+To investigate further the remaining areas, we remove points with zeroes in their coordinates (and rescale the remaining vectors), by which we obtain Figure~\ref{fig:product-combined_formose_nonzero}, which follows the same visual conventions as the previous figure.
+Here, the sensitivity of the system (length of vectors) displays a different pattern: the system seems sensitive to changes in rule rate constants for both the aldol-addition$\leftarrow$ and keto-enol rules, but especially for the keto-enol rules, in the region of space where this parameter takes values closer to zero.
 An interesting maximal point (yellow) can be observed, where the chemical space is as diverse as it can get in the chosen amount of simulation time.
 Lower diversity is in general achieved for low rate constants along the keto-enol axis, as indicated by the darker purple points.